Starkscan

 The npm package includes the native Starkscan CLI artifacts, verifies them before caching the binary locally, and does not require repository access.

-Pinned native artifacts remain a maintainer fallback; public beta users should start with npm.
+Pinned native artifacts remain a maintainer fallback; public users should start with npm.

 # or